4 Ways Direct Sourcing Builds Workforce Agility

-Many businesses today are using direct sourcing to find and engage independent talent, and independents are also relying on direct sourcing technology to find work.
+Many businesses today are using direct sourcing to find and engage independent talent because it provides the flexibility that companies require to be more agile.
+Independents are also relying on direct sourcing technology to find work.
 Nearly 30% of independent professionals say they plan on using an online talent platform to find work in the next year.

 Direct sourcing gives enterprise managers the ability to more easily find, engage, and onboard talent when a project need arises, and gives independents the ability to work with leading companies and contribute their expertise to applicable opportunities.
 Whether your company has already incorporated a direct sourcing strategy for independent talent acquisition or is considering doing so in the near future, it is helpful to be aware of the many benefits direct sourcing can provide.
 Below, we explore four ways direct sourcing can help companies become more agile and attractive in today’s competitive talent market.

 With direct sourcing technology, companies can build talent networks—a pre-vetted pool of independent talent that managers can quickly tap into in order to obtain the needed skills for a project.
 Independent contractors in a talent network may already have a relationship you’re your company, perhaps they previously worked with you or have been invited to join your talent network, or they may be looking to form a relationship with your company.
 In order to become part of a talent network, independents must meet a certain set of criteria such as having specific experience, certain skills, or operating out of a particular location.